AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

 it’s doing.

 # Instructions
+- Set up the ribber (KR850 manual, pages 3-7)

-- Set up the color changer with the black yarn (foreground color); the white slot (background color) is open ready to accept the yarn after the cast on.
+- Set up the color changer (KHR900 manual, pages 2-4) with the black yarn (foreground color); the white slot (background color) is open ready to accept the yarn after the cast on.
 - You might need the fine knit bar.
 Try it if your stitches sometimes tuck instead of knitting off.
 - On the ribber, set half-pitch lever to H (P-H lever=H, see KR850 manual, page 13),
 - On the ribber, set racking grip handle to 5 (Rack=5, KR850 manual p.13)
 - set bracket lever to the normal (highest) position (KR850 manual, p.14)
 - Needles L30-R30 on both beds for our first Triangles sample